stevenpawley/recipeselectors/README.md

 # recipeselectors

-The goal of recipeselectors is to provide feature selection steps to be used with the tidymodels recipes package.
+The goal of recipeselectors is to provide extra supervised feature selection steps to be used with the tidymodels recipes package.

-The package is under development, although the currently implemented steps are functional.
+The package is under development.

 ## Installation